emmahunt/analytics-engineer-challenge/README.md

-This is the dbt project for the Synthesia Analytics Engineer challenge
+This is the dbt project for an Analytics Engineer challenge

 # dbt set up instructions
 This repository integrates with [dbt](https://docs.getdbt.com/), which creates directed acyclic graphs (DAGs) of data models based on their dependencies, and can be used to build or update these tables from source.